Proof of Language Proficiency

 Cambridge English: CAE (Certificate in Advanced English), CPE (Certificate of Proficiency in English), BEC Higher (Business English Certificate Higher)

-A full English-taught bachelor’s program (at least 3 years) or master’s program (at least 2 years); a confirmation from the university is required to prove that the program was taught in English.
+A full English-taught bachelor’s program (at least 3 years) or master’s program (at least 2 years); a confirmation from the university is required to prove that the completed program was taught in English.
 Please note that only an exchange semester or year in an English speaking country or with courses taught in English is not sufficient.
+To be considered official the document has to be stamped and signed by your university.

 English as first language